Report submission route

 How do I submit a backflow test report for Aurora?

-Use the official utility workflow and submission methods listed on this page: Aurora Water backflow prevention, Aurora hydrant meter program.
+Use the official utility workflow and submission methods listed on this page: Aurora Water backflow prevention, Aurora SpryBackflow online submission, Aurora hydrant meter program.
 Program phone: 303-326-8520.
 Report acceptance depends on using the named portal or online submission path; keep proof that the report was submitted.

 What information should be ready before filing the Aurora report?

-Look for the utility name, service address, assembly serial number, account or notice ID, and due date.
+Look for the utility service address, responsible party or customer record, assembly record, and annual due-date clue before opening SpryBackflow.
 Also keep the due date, service address, tester credential status, device type, and proof of submission.

 Does the tester or owner submit the Aurora report?